polymonster/hotline/readme.md

 hotline-rs = { path = "../.." }
 ```

-You can provide your own plugins implementations using the [Plugin](https://docs.rs/hotline-rs/latest/hotline_rs/plugin/trait.Plugin.html) trait.
+You can provide your own plugin implementations using the [Plugin](https://docs.rs/hotline-rs/latest/hotline_rs/plugin/trait.Plugin.html) trait.
 A basic plugin can hook itself by implementing a few functions:

 ```rust
 impl Plugin<gfx_platform::Device, os_platform::App> for EmptyPlugin {